PlasmaFAIR/fortitude/docs/rules/common-block.md

 end subroutine s
 ```

+Common blocks were officially declared obsolescent in Fortran 2018,
+so this rule only triggers if the target standard is Fortran 2018 or later.

 ## References
 - Metcalf, M., Reid, J. and Cohen, M., 2018, _Modern Fortran Explained:
   Incorporating Fortran 2018_, Oxford University Press, Appendix B